sjavokhir/mobile-awesome/README.md

 * [sketchbook](https://github.com/GetStream/sketchbook-compose) - 🎨 Jetpack Compose canvas library that helps you draw paths, images on canvas with color pickers and palettes.
 * [colorpicker](https://github.com/skydoves/colorpicker-compose) - 🎨 Jetpack Compose color picker library for getting colors from any images by tapping on the desired color.
 * [ExtendedSpans](https://github.com/saket/ExtendedSpans) - Squiggly underlines and rounded corners for text in Compose UI.
+* [charts](https://github.com/tehras/charts) - Simple Android compose charts.
+* [Orbitary](https://github.com/skydoves/Orbitary) - 🪐 Jetpack Compose animation library that allows you to implement animations such as shared element transition.
+* [SSJetPackComposeProgressButton](https://github.com/SimformSolutionsPvtLtd/SSJetPackComposeProgressButton) - SSJetPackComposeProgressButton is an elegant button with a different loading animations.
+* [SSJetpackComposeSwipeableView](https://github.com/SimformSolutionsPvtLtd/SSJetpackComposeSwipeableView) - SSJetpackComposeSwipeableView is a small library which provides support for the swipeable views.
+You can use this in your lazyColumns or can add a simple view which contains swipe to edit/delete functionality.
+* [compose-shimmer](https://github.com/ValeryPonomarenko/compose-shimmer) - Add a shimmer effect to the layout in Android Compose.

 ## Android samples